pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 ### What’s Next?

-In this article, we’ve seen how Nginx’s reverse proxy capabilities extend far beyond the basics, enabling sophisticated traffic management and backend integrations.
-Whether it’s load balancing, dynamic routing or protocol translation, there’s always room to level up your configurations.
+At this point, it’s clear that Nginx isn’t just a reverse proxy.
+It’s more like a traffic control tower for your infrastructure.
+From sticky sessions to dynamic upstreams, it quietly handles a lot more than most give it credit for.

-Next, we’ll explore **streaming and low-level protocol handling with Nginx’s** `streams {}` block.
-Stay tuned for the next chapter in the **Taming Nginx** series!
+Next, we’ll take things a bit lower level and explore streaming and protocol handling with the `stream {}` block.
+Because why stop at HTTP when there’s an entire transport layer waiting to be tamed?

-If you’ve got questions, examples or clever configurations of your own, let’s chat in the comments below.
+If you’ve got clever configs, strange use cases, or questions you’ve been saving for a Stack Overflow post, feel free to drop them in the comments.
+Always happy to trade notes.

 ---

-**Did you enjoy this post?** Don’t miss future updates!
-Subscribe to the newsletter and follow the series [here](https://geekist.co/series/taming-nginx).
+Enjoyed this post?
+Subscribe to the newsletter to follow the rest of [the series](https://geekist.co/series/taming-nginx).
+Or don’t.
+(But then Nginx might start sending all your traffic to `/dev/null`.)